alexchrys99/KUL_thesis/README.md

 	pip install flask flask-cors nudenet opencv-python pillow Flask-Limiter Flask-Caching

-	 run (it will download images in the computer in the current folder of the script)
+	 run (choose version if you want download images or not, the images will be saved in the current folder of the script)

 2) Ngrok:
           Create account